 Or perhaps gets to decide on the next team building activity?

-Final notes on your Employee Appreciation Day
+Final ideas for your Employee Appreciation Day

 Hope you found our employee appreciation day ideas useful?